 We are here for any questions

 When you have been given a dual diagnosis, this usually means that you are suffering from an addiction at the same time as you are trying to recover from your mental health problem.
 The term can also be applied to those that are suffering from dual mental health issues, such as depression and anxiety, or other conditions.

 When you are suffering from dual conditions, it can lengthen your treat time.
 You will need to work your way through each of your conditions individually.
 Sometimes, a therapist may want to work through both problems together since they could be intricately linked.
 On other occasions, they may want to start fresh each time, taking another approach.

 The types of therapies we offer include end-to end treatment plans.
 This starts with you checking in to our luxurious and spacious apartments, and letting you get settled.
 You will be seen by a psychiatrist who will help you devise your treatment plan.
 Once done, you will have your pick of our high end facilities and amenities, here at Verve Healthcare.
 After this, you can take part in as many group sessions, one-on-one appointments, workshops, and programs as you can fit in.
 Our ultimate goal is to make your stay feel as relaxed and pleasant as possible, leaving you free to work out the hard stuff.

 Where Can I Find Rehab for Depression in the UK?

 You can find several rehab for depression clinics throughout England and Wales.
-We cover several areas and can provide you with a room in our Peterborough or Watton centres.
 You will have exclusive access to our groups, psychiatric services, and medical team, all of which will help devise a treatment plan that gets you back to your old self.

 If you want to take the first step towards recovery from depression, contact us today.
 You can read about referrals on our main pages, find out about admissions, or even get rehab for other mental health problem.
 We can even help those who come to us with a dual diagnosis.